 And we’re here at Anakeesta, which is at the top of Gatlinburg, Tennessee.
 Anakeesta is a Cherokee Indian word meaning place of the balsams, or place of high ground.
 AnaVista Tower is downtown Gatlinburg’s highest point.
 It’s surrounded by Vista Gardens.
 The tower has 84 steps, and from this top, you can see as far as Kentucky.

 This is called the TreeVenture Challenge Course, where kids or kids of heart can climb, swing, crawl, and slide through three levels of tree houses.
 The Treetop Skywalk is the longest skywalk in North America with 880 feet of spectacular hanging bridges suspended 50 to 60 feet in the air.

-And we are just leaving Anakeesta.
-Going down the gondola ride.
-The price of these two tickets was, I think, about $42, well, well, well, well worth it.
+How about this?
+A dueling zip line, 2,600 feet through the canopy, side by side with family and friends.
+One and a half hours is $44.99, plus admission.
+The price of these two tickets was, I think, about $42, well, well worth it.
 Lots of things to do up there.
-Laurie: Oh my gosh, yeah.